maciejsmolinski/elm-playground/README.md

 # Elm Playground

 [Elm Language](http://elm-lang.org/) playground repository is supposed to consist of tiny projects that are easy to scan and reason about so that everybody can learn the language quickly by example.
-More about the project [at the bottom of this readme](#explanation).

 Demos: http://elm-playground.maciejsmolinski.com/

+## Prerequisites

+* Install [Node.js](https://nodejs.org/en/) following instructions on the website

-## Projects Listing:
+## Projects

-Please note [node.js](https://nodejs.org/en/) must be present on your machine to play around with the examples.

 ### Match Events (WebWorkers)

 * Demo: http://elm-playground.maciejsmolinski.com/match-events/
+* Installation:
-* Clone the repo `git clone https://github.com/maciejsmolinski/elm-playground.git && cd elm-playground`
+  * Clone the repository with `git clone https://github.com/maciejsmolinski/elm-playground.git && cd elm-playground/match-events`
-* Install all dependencies: `npm install`
+  * Install all dependencies with `npm install`
   * Build the project: `npm run build`
     * To watch for filechanges and re-build run: `npm run dev` instead
-* Open the project: `npm run open`
+* When done open the project with `npm run open` or simply open `index.html` in your browser

 ![](https://cdn.pbrd.co/images/GLAtx3p.gif)

 ### Random User API Integration

 * Demo: http://elm-playground.maciejsmolinski.com/randomuser/
+* Installation:
-* Clone the repo `git clone https://github.com/maciejsmolinski/elm-playground.git && cd elm-playground`
+  * Clone the repository with `git clone https://github.com/maciejsmolinski/elm-playground.git && cd elm-playground/randomuser`
   * Install all dependencies: `npm install`
   * Build the project: `npm run build`
     * To watch for filechanges and re-build run: `npm run dev` instead
-* Open the project: `npm run open`
+* When done open the project with `npm run open` or simply open `index.html` in your browser

 ![](https://cdn.pbrd.co/images/GLAJbvI.gif)

 ### Simple Todo List

 * Demo: http://elm-playground.maciejsmolinski.com/todo/
+* Installation:
-* Clone the repo `git clone https://github.com/maciejsmolinski/elm-playground.git && cd elm-playground`
+  * Clone the repository with `git clone https://github.com/maciejsmolinski/elm-playground.git && cd elm-playground/todo`
   * Install all dependencies: `npm install`
   * Build the project: `npm run build`
     * To watch for filechanges and re-build run: `npm run dev` instead
-* Open the project: `npm run open`
+* When done open the project with `npm run open` or simply open `index.html` in your browser

 ![](https://cdn.pbrd.co/images/GLAw54g.gif)